lanl-ansi/gfm-lpnorm/README.md

 ## Compiled JAR Installation Installation

-gfm-lpnorm may be used in two ways.

-1. gfm-lpnorm may be used as a compiled library that may be integrated directly into other java programs.
-The compiled JAR file is found in [target/gfm-lpnorm-0.1.jar](https://github.com/lanl-ansi/micot-general-fragility/blob/master/target/gfm-lpnorm-0.1.jar)
-2. gfm-lpnorm may be used as a standalone, commmand line program.
+gfm-lpnorm is used as a standalone, commmand line program.
 The compiled, runnable jar file is found in [target/gfm-lpnorm.jar](https://github.com/lanl-ansi/micot-general-fragility/blob/master/target/gfm-lpnorm.jar).
 See the section on usuage for instructions on how execute the command line program.

 ## Maven Installation